input-output-hk/engineering/blog/ghc-js-browser-example/browser-example.md

-# GHC JavaScript Browser Example
+# Using GHC's JavaScript Backend in the Browser

-## Introduction

-## Building
+## Installing GHC for JavaScript

 For this guide, we'll be compiling GHC from source.
 Before doing this, we'll need to install a few dependencies.

-### Dependencies
+### Installing Dependencies

 Firstly, a standard GHC distribution with Cabal is required.
 This is best installed via GHCUP ([https://www.haskell.org/ghcup/install/](https://www.haskell.org/ghcup/install/)), or your system's package manager.
 As of writing, a GHC version of 9.2 or later is required.
+To run JavaScript programs, we'll also need to have NodeJS installed.

 We'll be using Emscripten during the `configure` step - which is often available in package managers - but can also be installed from source:
 ```